ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 There are symbols of special importance with respect to lists:
 - The empty list is written `[]`, has type `'a list'`, and is pronounced “nil.”
-- The list constructor operator, written `::` and pronounced “cons,” is used to add a value at the head of a list.
+- The list constructor operator, written `::`, and pronounced “cons,” is used to add a value at the head of a list.

 Together, they are the basic means to build a list and access the data it stores.
-For instance, here is how lists are built by successively applying the cons (`::`) operator.
+For instance, here is how lists are built by successively applying the cons (`::`) operator:
 ```ocaml
 # 3 :: [];;
 - : int list = [3]